kyleco/kyleco.github.io/_posts/2020-05-12-experiment-standard-errors.md

 ### Key lessons

 1. Person-level randomization can substantially *decrease* statistical power relative to visit-level randomization.
 The power loss depends on the amount of between-person heterogeneity.
 2. We need to adjust our inference to account for the person-level randomization.
 Otherwise, our p-values can be dramatically wrong.
 Fortunately, "clustered standard errors" handles this conveniently and generally.
-The correction is availabe in standard R and Python packages.
+The correction is available in standard R and Python packages.

 ### Suggested readings